Yeri (singer)

+Kim Ye-rim (Korean: 김예림; born March 5, 1999), better known by her stage name Yeri, is a South Korean singer and actress.
+She is a member of South Korean girl group Red Velvet.
+She made her acting debut with the drama Blue Birthday.
+Aside from her music and acting career, Yeri hosted Show!
+Music Core (2015) and The Viewable SM (2016).
+Yeri also appeared on variety show Secret Unnie (2018) and Law of the Jungle in Thailand (2019).
+In 2020, Yeri hosted her first reality-variety show Yeri's Room, which aired through the YouTube channel Dum Dum Studio.

 Early life

 Kim Ye-rim was born on March 5, 1999, in Seoul, South Korea.
 She has three younger sisters: Yoo-rim, Ye-eun and Chae-eun.
 Yeri graduated from Hanlim Multi Art School in 2018.

 Career

 Pre-debut activities

 Yeri joined SM Entertainment after auditioning at the SM Weekly Audition in 2011.
 In 2014, she performed as one of the upcoming members of SM Entertainment's pre-debut training team SM Rookies on the SM Town Live World Tour IV.
 She made a brief appearance in the introduction of Red Velvet's debut song, "Happiness", before debuting as a member in 2015.

 2015–present: Red Velvet and solo activities

 Yeri was introduced as a new member of Red Velvet on March 10, 2015, during the promotions of their first extended play (EP) Ice Cream Cake.
 From May 9 to November 14, Yeri hosted MBC's music program Show!
 Music Core together with Minho from Shinee and N from VIXX.

 In July 2016, Yeri played the female lead in the music video for J-Min and Shim Eun-jee's single "Way Back Home", which was released as part of the project SM Station.
 In 2016, Yeri became an MC for the SM C&C web-variety program The Viewable SM together with Leeteuk.

 In December 2017, singer Ragoon released his EP Talking, whose lead single "Story" was co-written by Yeri.

 In April 2018, Yeri was confirmed as part of the cast of JTBC's new variety show Secret Unnie together with Han Chae-young.
 On December 13, Yeri, together with NCT's Renjun, Jeno and Jaemin, took part in the third season SM Station.
 They released the official Korean soundtrack version of "Hair in the Air" from the television series Trolls: The Beat Goes On!.